 Firstly familiarise yourself with your course rep handbook and Student Voice guidelines.
-Then come along to Students' Union training events and get involved with our meetings!
+Then get involved with our online Students' Union training events and participate in our meetings!
 This will help you find out about what you are meant to be doing and how to go about it.

-Your induction will provide more information about the student learning experience and your role in ensuring it comes up to the expectations of your class.
-Check the UUSU website for more details on dates and times and how to access our online training if you miss out on your campus sessions.
-Look in your inbox for our emails with updates and information on supplementary skill-based training sessions we offer during the year.
+Your online induction will provide more information about the student learning experience and your role in ensuring it comes up to the expectations of your class.
+Check the UUSU website for more details on how to access our online training sessions.
+Check your inbox for our emails and bi-weekly news letter with important updates and information on supplementary skill-based training sessions we offer during the year.

-TASK TWO IDENTIFY YOURSELF TO
+TASK TWO L

-THE GROUP OF STUDENTS YOU REPRESENT
+IDENTIFY YOURSELF TO THE GROUP OF STUDENTS YOU REPRESENT leadthechange